For those with a love for healthcare, people, and exploring new places, a career as a travel nurse could be the perfect mix of purpose and adventure.

 Per diem nurses often have a lot of flexibility; however, work isn’t guaranteed.
 On top of that, they’re expected to adapt extremely quickly to various facilities’ policies and procedures.
 They typically don’t receive benefits, but, because of that, can make high hourly wages and enjoy potential tax breaks.

-Registered nurses (RNs)
+Registered Nurses (RNs)

-Nurse practitioners (NPs)
+Nurse Practitioners (NPs)

-Licensed practical nurses (LPNs)
+Licensed Practical Nurses (LPNs)

-Salary & Job Outlook
+Travel Nurse Salary and Job Outlook

 Some agencies may offer a higher base pay but fewer allowances, while others offer a smaller wage but sizable stipends for things such as meals, travel, and housing.
-“A huge incentive with [most] travel nursing is the housing and food stipend that’s untaxed,” Jessica says.
-“I review the hourly taxed rate—travel RNs should not go below $20 an hour—plus the untaxed stipends, which provides a gross total.”

 Along with providing living arrangements or a housing stipend as part of the compensation package, many agencies offer medical, dental, and vision insurance as well.
 Some offer paid time off (though this isn’t common), reimbursement for licensing, and end-of-assignment bonuses.
 All said and done, the average salary and benefits can make traveling RNs among the highest-earning nurses in healthcare.

 Knowing ahead of time where you’d like to work can be incredibly helpful for securing your licenses in a timely manner.
 Often, you’re only given a few weeks’ notice before you start an assignment, so already holding the necessary license can be key.
-It’s also important to note that California, Texas, Arizona, and Florida are the busiest states for travel nursing.
-Holding a license in each of those states can help get you in the door quickly and keep you continuously employed.

 Some common certifications include ambulatory care, ICU, emergency room, medical-surgical, and pediatric nursing.
 You can gain these types of certifications, and more, through organizations such as the American Nurses Credentialing Center and the American Academy of Nurse Practitioners.